Fortis-Team/digital-barricade-docsify/account_user/playlist.md

 <div class="description">
     <img src="/images/image410.png" alt="duration" width="100%" height="600">
     <p>
-         Under the Edit option, the User can delete a playlist.
+         Under the Edit option, the user can delete a playlist.
 To do this, select the Delete option which will then open a modal window to confirm the deletion of the playlist click the Continue delete button.
     </p>
 </div>